What is the purpose of therapy?

 Do you keep records?

 Brief notes are recorded about the process of therapy that your child has access to if they wish.
 Permission may be sought to use some of your child’s artwork for training purposes but this will only be done after written consent has been obtained from your child.
 All records are kept on the computer and are password protected.
 We are registered under the Data Protection Act.
 All paper records are kept in a locked cabinet.
 Anything your child creates within a session will be kept safe by the therapist at About Children for the duration of the therapeutic process.
-Artwork is kept for three years (in case the child returns) and then disposed of.
+Artwork is kept for three years (in case the child returns) .

 Is there a complaints procedure?